Security for terminal --tags

 Telemetry

-PostHog collects anonymous product events: app launch, hotkey usage, and paywall view.
-We never transmit profile names, command strings, working directories, or environment values.
+Product analytics collect anonymous product events: app launch, hotkey usage, and paywall view.
+We never transmit your tag labels, window titles, or anything about the terminals you tag.

 Reporting security issues